 Mary Jacksteit is an Associate of Essential Partners.
-For more than 25 years, Mary has been a practitioner in dialogue, deliberation, mediation, and dispute resolution with an overarching interest in how this work can contribute to community-building and depolarizing our society.
-Her work with Public Conversations over the last 15 years has been helping non-profits, religious organizations and community groups talk about challenging issues and embed new ways of dealing with differences.
-Her primary work commitments are as a senior practitioner with the DC-based firm, Justice and Sustainability.
-She was formerly Chair of the Federal Service Impasses Panel (FSIP), a Presidential appointment.
+For more than 30 years, Mary has been a practitioner in dialogue, deliberation, mediation, and dispute resolution with an overarching interest in how this work can contribute to community-building (broadly conceived) and depolarizing our society.
+Her work with Essential Partners has been with non-profits, religious and educational organizations, community groups, and other private and public entities, both providing training and supporting dialogue about challenging issues and ways to embed new ways of dealing with differences.

 At a Glance

 ACADEMIC BACKGROUND :

 George Mason University School of Conflict Analysis and Resolution, MS

 Georgetown University Law School, JD

 Training for Dialogue and Mediation Professionals

 Dialogue on contentious public policy issues, e.g. : abortion, unplanned pregnancy, animal welfare, mental health